datacamp-content-public/DataWeek-101/chapter2.md

     ...
 ```

-3) Try to add as much data as you can.
+3) Try to add as much data as you can (e.g. size, zipcode, neighborhood).

 `@hint`
 The easiest thing you can do is to calculate the average house price for that number of bedrooms.